JCDetwiler/batch-size-mnist/README.md

 ## Results

 The following is the baseline result for training Mnist on a basic convolutional neural network with Adam.
+The baseline took 49.19 seconds to finish.

 ![baseline adam results](/Plots/baseline_adam.png)